agentejo/cockpit-docs/api/token/index.md

 ![Create Token](webtoken.png)

-Custom keys can be added as required.
-Each key has a set of `Rules` which specify which API endpoints the token is valid for.
+### Custom API Tokens

+*Custom keys* can be added as required.
+Each key has a set of Rules which specify which API endpoints the token is valid for.
 The default rule `*` means all endpoints.

 To limit the token you can specify one permitted endpoint per line.